matdombrock/sonar/README.md

 ## Check it out

-The best way to check out Sona right now is to build it yourself with `cargo`.
+The best way to check out Sonar right now is to build it yourself with `cargo`.

 Clone this repo and simply run: